top of page

 Maroo Shin

-Maroo is a fourth-year doctoral student in the Clinical Psychology Ph.D.
+Maroo is a fifth-year doctoral student in the Clinical Psychology Ph.D.
 Health Emphasis Program at Ferkauf Graduate School of Psychology.
 He is conducting multiple sclerosis (MS) research at Holy Name Hospital, NJ.
 Under the mentorship of Vance Zemon, Ph.D and Fred Foley, Ph.D.
 Maroo is comparing the effectiveness of visual evoked potential (VEP) and various standardized measures in detecting MS and assessing their performance across different disease stages.
 His goal is to identify early indicators of MS development using VEP and to explore how VEP can aid in evaluating the efficacy of MS treatments by detecting optic nerve abnormalities prior to the onset of clinical symptoms.

 Shreya Vaidya

-Shreya Vaidya is a fourth-year student in the Clinical Psychology Ph.D.
+Shreya Vaidya is a fifth-year student in the Clinical Psychology Ph.D.
 Health Emphasis Program at Ferkauf Graduate School of Psychology in the Systems Neuroscience lab, currently working as a neuropsychology extern at Memorial Sloan Kettering in the Department of Psychiatry and Behavioral Sciences with an emphasis on the neuropsychological assessment of adults with central nervous system and non-central nervous system cancers as well as geriatric patients.
 She is also continuing as a senior neuropsychology extern at Weill Cornell Medicine in the Department of Neurosurgery with diverse patient populations across the lifespan presenting with varying neurological conditions, including but not limited to, Parkinson's disease and movement-related disorders, epilepsy, brain tumors, cerebrovascular disorders, dementia, paraneoplastic syndromes, craniofacial disorders, neuromuscular and genetic disorders, severe traumatic brain injury, arteriovenous malformations, as well as post-COVID-19 neuropsychiatric sequelae.
 Shreya has also participated in and is continuing to partake in research relating to epilepsy, traumatic brain injury, and a case study on limbic encephalitis at Weill Cornell Medicine in the Department of Neurosurgery.
 Shreya’s broader research interests include evidence-based interventions utilizing neuropsychological evaluation to understand the cognitive, biological, and behavioral basis of neuropsychiatric, neurodevelopmental, and neurodegenerative disorders.
 Her scientific/clinical endeavors are aimed at encouraging early intervention to improve patient prognosis for the aforementioned disorders.
 Additionally, Shreya is conducting research on her pre-doctoral thesis and dissertation under the direction of Dr. Zemon and Dr. Herrera in the CUE (Coping with Unique Experiences) program at Mount Sinai Icahn School of Medicine, with individuals who are at a clinical high risk for psychosis and those diagnosed with schizophrenia.

 Natalie Edman